Gregory L. Psaltis, DDS

 Also be sure to try to google:

-“Volunteer dental opportunities” (you can specify domestic or
+“Volunteer dental opportunities” (you can specify either domestic or international)